2024 Wisconsin State Assembly election: District 57

 Incumbent Democrat Lee Snodgrass was moved into the 52nd district due to redistricting, as her district had been effectively renumbered.
 Incumbent Republican Kevin David Petersen was moved into this district due to redistricting, as his district had been effectively renumbered.
-Petersen defeated Democrat Ruth Caves and Independent Dylan Testin in the general election.
+Peterson defeated insurance agent Duane Wilson in the primary.
+During the campaign the two ran on similar conservative platforms, but Wilson took positions to Peterson's right on abortion, the attempted impeachment of Wisconsin Elections Commission chair Meagan Wolfe, and the legitimacy of the 2020 United States presidential election.
+Petersen defeated Wilson by a wide margin.
+Peterson defeated Democrat Ruth Caves and Independent Dylan Testin in the general election.